William5553/triv/README.md

 Save your changes

+# Starting the bot
-4. Run this command in a command prompt to start the bot
+Run this command in a command prompt to start the bot
 ```shell
 node index.js
 ```